Semigroup Graded Stillman's Conjecture: Introduction

 \begin{theorem} For any degree sequence $\bm{d}$ from $\Lambda$, there is a number $N(\Lambda, \bm{d})$ depending only on $\Lambda$ and $\bm{d}$ bounding the projective dimension of any ideal with degree sequence bounded by $\bm{d}$ in any connected $\Gamma$-graded polynomial ring with support contained in $\Lambda$ if and only if $\Lambda$ has bounded factorization. \end{theorem}

 After fixing any particular polynomial ring $S$ and ideal $I$, the projective dimension of $S/I$ does not change as one varies the grading.
 Hilbert's syzygy theorem guarantees that the projective dimension of \textit{every} ideal in $S$ is bounded by the (hopefully finite) number of variables in $S$.
 The classical Stillman's conjecture ensures a bound shared across the entire family of standard graded polynomial rings at the cost of restricting the desired class of ideals $I$ to those with a particular degree sequence.
 Theorem \ref{thm:polynomial_stillman} asserts that if you also allow your grading to vary, under mild conditions you must only further fix $\Lambda$ for Stillman uniformity.
 Example \ref{ex: no bounded factorization} fails to have Stillman bounded projective dimension exactly because the supports of the family fail to lie in a bounded factorization monoid.
-Letting $\deg(x)=\deg(y)=0$ and $\deg(z_i)=d$ in the same example shows that non-connected gradings do not have a Stillman bound.
-We emphasize the fact that the bound in Theorem \ref{thm:polynomial_stillman} works over families of different gradings with the following example.
+Letting $\deg(x)=\deg(y)=0$ and $\deg(z_i)=d$ in the same example shows that non-connected gradings also fail to have a Stillman bound.